Matrix-product operator dualities in integrable lattice models: Introduction

 Importantly, the Kramers--Wannier duality can itself be expressed as an MPO \cite{Aasen16}.
 We will be interested in the effect of MPO transformations applied to integrable spin chains more generally.
 The simplest such transformation would be a unitary MPO with bond-dimension one, i.e. a local on-site unitary transformation.
 These are trivial and can be easily absorbed into the physical indices of the transfer matrix.
 It is less clear what happens when we conjugate by a matrix-product unitary (MPU); recall that an MPU is a unitary MPO with bond-dimension greater than one.
 We will see that these transformations are globally very simple, but change the local integrable structure.
 Finally, the most interesting case that we consider are MPOs that change the spectrum of the model.
 These represent non-invertible duality transformations, generalising the Kramers--Wannier duality.

 The MPU case was previously explored in Ref.~\cite{Jones22}, we expand and generalize this discussion here.
-In particular, we show that the MPU analysis applies also to MPOs that have an exact (i.e. finite bond-dimension) MPO inverse.
-We also explore the connection to Jones' baxterization approach to integrable models \cite{Jones03}.
+In particular, we show the extended $R$-matrix defined in that reference satisfies an algebraic relation that is the key local tensor identity underlying the integrability of the dual model.
+We also show that the MPU analysis applies also to MPOs that have an exact (i.e. finite bond-dimension) MPO inverse.
+We further explore the connection to Jones' baxterization approach to integrable models \cite{Jones03}.
 Note that despite their apparent simplicity, certain MPUs are physically important and appear in the setting of symmetry-protected topological (SPT) phases.
 These MPUs act as SPT entanglers \cite{Tantivasadakarn23,Zhang23} that map trivial paramagnetic Hamiltonians to SPT Hamiltonians, where the ground states of the latter have non-trivial symmetry fractionalisation \cite{Gu09,Pollmann10,Fidkowski10,Turner11,Schuch11,Chen11,Pollmann12,Senthil13}.
 Indeed, one motivation to consider these duality transformations is to map between related integrable models with differing symmetry properties and SPT physics, and to identify integrable transitions between SPT phases.

 The outline of the paper is as follows.
 In \cref{sec:integrable} we review the Yang--Baxter (in terms of quantum group) and baxterization constructions of integrable spin chains and introduce the $R$ and $\check{R}$-matrices that appear in each approach respectively.
 In \cref{sec:dualities} we introduce three classes of dualities and give a preliminary discussion of their action.
 We then analyse two cases in detail, first a bond-dimension two MPU in \cref{sec:cluster} and then the non-invertible Kramers--Wannier MPO in \cref{sec:KW}.
 The first example is representative of general features of MPO with exact MPO inverse.
 We outline some results for this class of MPO that are of independent interest, and then conclude our discussion of maps and dualities in \cref{sec:conclusion}.